Bardolph-Automation-Inc/bardolph/docs/web_server.md

 until stopped from the outside.

 Aside from listing the scripts which are contained in the manifest the home page also has some special-purpose buttons.

 The "Stop" button immediately stops the current script and clears the queue of any others.
-Because a script can potentially take hours to run, you may need this button if you want to access the lights immediately.
-This button is also the mechanism used to stop a repeatable script.
+Because a script can potentially run indefinitely, you may need this button if you want to access the lights immediately, or use an LIFX app to control them.
+This button is the default mechanism for stopping a repeatable script, which by design never stops.

 The "Capture" button causes the server to query the lights and generate a script that reflects their current settings.
-That file is `scripts/snapshot.ls`.
-Clicking on "Retrieve" runs that script, thus restoring the saved settings.
+That file is `scripts/__snapshot__.ls`.
+Clicking on "Retrieve" runs that script, thus restoring the saved state.

+Although the index page has no link to it, a page at http://server.local/status lists the status of all the known lights in a very plain output with no CSS.

 ### LIFX Apps
 Bardolph does nothing to directly interfere with the operation of the apps provided